NodeToNowhere/Content-Review/README.md

 ## **Things learned**

 - If using React actually create a component model before any code is written!
-- When working to a deadline and working capacity down, focus on MVP (make a list of critical tasks) and don't start forcing in unfamiliar tools and tech.
+- When working to a deadline and working capacity down, focus on MVP (make a list of critical tasks) and don't start forcing in unfamiliar tools and tech